D2C-SR: A Divergence to Convergence Approach for Real-World Image Super-Resolution: Experiment

-\paragraph{Qualitative comparison.} Visualization results of SR methods and ours on RealSR and D2CRealSR datasets are shown in Fig.~\ref{fig:Qua_fig} and Fig.~\ref{fig:Qua_fig_8x}.
+Visualization results of SR methods and ours on RealSR and D2CRealSR datasets are shown in Fig.~\ref{fig:Qua_fig} and Fig.~\ref{fig:Qua_fig_8x}.
 It is observed that existing SR methods (e.g., RCAN, LP-KPN, CDC) tend to restore the details to be thicker, blurry, or unnatural.
-Meanwhile, we restore more details than other methods.
-In Canon-045, only our method can recover the stripe texture.
-In Canon-041 and Sony-101, our method recovered sharper and more accurate edge textures.
-In Nikon-024, we recover more accurate information about the letters.
-From the visual comparison results, our method has the ability to recover richer and more accurate details.
+Meanwhile, in Canon-041, Nikon-050 and Sony-101, our method recovered sharper and more accurate edge textures.
+In Nikon-024, we recover more information on the letters.
+From the visual comparisons, our method has the ability to recover richer and more accurate details.